Your story is ready. You’re still deciding if you are.

 Before You Write A Single Word Workshop

-A lower-risk first step for the woman who feels pulled to write her story, but wants to think it through before she begins.
+For the woman who wants to think it through before she begins.

 Strategic Guidance Session